niondir/iot-dashboard/README.md

 I was looking for a Dashboard with the following properties:

-- OpenSource with code that I can understand and extend for full customization
+- OpenSource, royalty free, with code that I can understand and extend for full customization
+- Easy to setup, maintain and extend - even for unusual datasources and widgets
+- A Reasonable set of default widgets, to be used out of the box
+- Simple API and development setup to write custom widgets and datasources, as a solid base for community driven development and extensions
 - Running locally/offline without the need of any server, keeping the server optional until I really need one
-- Simple API to write custom widgets and datasources, as a solid base for community driven development and extensions
-- A Reasonable set of default widgets, to be used out of the box
-- Easy to setup and maintain, even for unusual datasources
 - Having a community that extends the Dashboard for their own needs

 If you find something that comes close to the above requirements, please let me know!